SeFa LoCo

 Farrell Lowe is a guitarist and multi-faceted artist.
 His work spans jazz, experimental, world fusion and free improvisation, and stylistic versatility places him among leading innovators of his instrument over nearly four decades.
 He’s released over 30 recordings, plus many others with collaborators.
 He continues to challenge limits and publish music that defies categorization.
 He’s also an accomplished stoneworker, painter, woodworker, and instrument maker.
 Farrell is featured in Episode 12 of the Right Brain Music Podcast and in Episode 28, which focuses on the Denver-Boulder creative music scene.
 He also contributed to the compilation album Guitar Improv Summit, Vol. 2, with The Low Mids.

 Mike Facey has been playing bass and guitar for over twenty years, and has been an active teacher for over a decade.
 He’s shared the stage with NEA Jazz Master, Paquito D’Rivera and Grammy winner John McEuen, to name a few.
 He’s appeared on hundreds of recordings as a session bassist and guitarist.
 Here’s an interview of Mike.
 Bill McCrossen replaced Mike in the bassist role on Dance & Decay, and his credits are equally extensive.
 He’s been a professor, a frequent performer in the New York and now Denver scenes in a career that has spanned jazz, world music and free improv.
-Matt Smiley (see RACCA Trio) joins the band on bass for the albums Esoteria and What Can We Say?
+Matt Smiley (see RACCA Trio) joins the band on bass for the albums Esoteria, What Can We Say? and Stare.

-— Ian Gwin, All About Jazz
+Creosote review in All About Jazz